 Petty theft is commonly the term that is used when someone is accused of shoplifting.
-If found guilty of petty theft an individual can be subject to a fine up to $400 or be sentenced to spend up to 6 months in a county jail.
+If found guilty of petty theft an individual can be subject to a fine up to $400 or be sentenced to spend up to 6 months in county jail.
 It is possible in some circumstances that the individual charged with the crime is given both a fine and time in jail.
 Remember, each petty theft case is different and penalties will vary accordingly.
-Having a theft lawyer will give a defendant the best chance at having their theft charges reduced or even dropped all together.
+Having a petit theftlawyer will give a defendant the best chance at having their theft charges reduced or even dropped altogether.

-With the help of a theft lawyer a quality defense can be formed to help a person who has been charged with petit theft.
-It will be essential to hire a theft lawyer for defense against a petit theft charge as evidence against the defense may include:
+With the help of a petit theft lawyer, a quality defense can be formed to help a person who has been charged with petit theft.
+It will be essential to hire a petit theft lawyer for defense against a petit theft charge as evidence against the defendant may include:

 - Employee testimony from the establishment/business where the petit theft occurred